Skip to main content

 Merging Splats

 It is possible to merge multiple .ply files together and output a single, combined .ply file.
-Simply load any number of .ply files into Scene Manager, perform whatever transformations and edits you require, and then save the result via the Scene > Save menu item.
+Simply load any number of .ply files into Scene Manager, perform whatever transformations and edits you require, and then save the result via the File > Save menu item.